Certain BCS wavefunctions are quantum many-body scars

-One way to discuss superconductivity is using the concept of the off-diagonal long-range order (ODLRO), the presence of non-decaying with distance two-point correlations between pair annihilation and creation operators at distant sites \cite{etaPairingAsMechanismOfSC}.
-These correlations or eta pairing can also be used as an indicator of superconductivity induced by some kind of external drive in pump-probe experiments \cite{Kaneko2019pumpProbeEta,Werner2020RevivalsOfZetaStatesMultiband,pwaveScarsInSpinlessFermMazza2022}.
-The concept of ODLRO was introduced by Yang who also constructed the eta-pairing states \cite{etaPairingYang89} (see \cite{Nakagawa:2022jsg} for a generalization), eigenstates of the Hubbard model that possess ODLRO \cite{etaPairingYang89,yang1990so}.
+One way to discuss superconductivity is using the concept of the off-diagonal long-range order (ODLRO), the presence of non-decaying with distance two-point correlations between pair annihilation ($\CO_i$) and creation ($\CO^\dagger_j$) operators at distant sites $i$ and $j$ \cite{etaPairingAsMechanismOfSC}.
+These correlations can also be used as an indicator of superconductivity induced by an external drive in pump-probe experiments \cite{Kaneko2019pumpProbeEta,Werner2020RevivalsOfZetaStatesMultiband,pwaveScarsInSpinlessFermMazza2022}.
+The concept of ODLRO was introduced by Yang who also constructed the eta-pairing states \cite{etaPairingYang89} (see \cite{Nakagawa:2022jsg,scFlatBand1,scFlatBand2} for generalizations and relation to superconductivity), eigenstates of the Hubbard model that possess ODLRO \cite{etaPairingYang89,yang1990so}.

-Interestingly, exactly these states have recently been found to be many-body scars \cite{SciPostPhys.3.6.043,2020MarkMotrEtaPairHub} relevant to several important concepts such as spectrum-generating algebras \cite{moudgalya2020etapairing,mark2020unified} which in turn are relevant in a broader context of open quantum systems \cite{BucaNature2019}.
+Interestingly, these exact states have recently been found to be many-body scars \cite{SciPostPhys.3.6.043,2020MarkMotrEtaPairHub} relevant to several important concepts such as spectrum-generating algebras \cite{moudgalya2020etapairing,mark2020unified} which in turn are relevant in a broader context of open quantum systems \cite{BucaNature2019}.
+Further, MBS with unconventional pairing have been demonstrated \cite{imai2024quantummanybodyscarsunconventional} albeit in a somewhat artificial fine-tuned model with multi-body interactions.
+Could these coincidences hint at a possible relation between the phenomena of many-body scars and superconductivity?

-Could this coincidence hint that the phenomena of many-body scars and superconductivity are related?
-Ref \cite{imai2024quantummanybodyscarsunconventional} recently provided another hint supporting this idea by constructing analogues of eta pairing states with unconventional types of pairing albeit in a somewhat artificial fine-tuned model with multi-body interactions.

-One could at first see a contradiction in the fact that the analysis of superconductivity usually starts from the ground state whereas the many-body scars are typically scattered around the spectrum.
-Further, the eta-pairing states have fixed particle number and therefore the expectation value of a pair creation operator in such a state is zero.
+One could at first see a contradiction in the fact that the analysis of superconductivity usually starts from the ground state whereas the MBS are typically scattered around the spectrum.

-In an attempt to make a scar the ground state we add $\delta H_0=-(\CO^\dagger+\CO)$ to a Hamiltonian that is known to support scars, where $\CO^\dagger$ is a pair creation operator.
-Eta pairing states are known \cite{etaPairingYang89,pakrouski2020GroupInvariantScars,KolbStabilityPRXQuantum2023} to have large ODLRO $\braket{\CO^\dagger_i\CO_j}$ and one could thus hope that they are susceptible to $\delta H_0$ and would move towards low energy.
-Remarkably, we find that not only a state from a scar subspace becomes the ground state but it also happens to be the BCS wavefunction! $\delta H_0$ therefore "rotated" the eta pairing states to form linear combinations with indefinite total particle number thereby removing the second obstacle mentioned above.